Joylice/Spring-Boot-assist/README.md

 # Spring-Boot-assist
-druid  SSL and so on
+druid  SSL  spring-boot-data-jpa and so on